M2 Bradley: Replacement

 U.S. Army efforts to replace the Bradley began in the mid-1980s under the Armored Systems Modernization program.
 The Army studied creating several vehicle variants under a common heavy chassis to replace main battle tanks and Bradleys.
 This effort was canceled in 1992 due to the collapse of the Soviet Union.

 The U.S. Army began the Future Combat Systems (FCS) Manned Ground Vehicles program in 1999.
 This family of 18-ton lightweight tracked vehicles centered around a common chassis.
 It would consist of eight variants, including infantry carriers, scouting vehicles and main battle tanks.
 FCS was canceled in 2009 due to budget cuts.

 In 2010, the Army began the Ground Combat Vehicle program to replace the M2 Bradley.
 Entries from BAE and General Dynamics were selected for evaluation.
 Concerns grew around the vehicle's proposed weight of around 70 tons.
 The GCV program was cancelled in 2014 due to sequestration budget cuts.

 In June 2018, the Army established the Next Generation Combat Vehicle (NGCV) program to replace the M2 Bradley.
-In October 2018, the program was re-designated as the Optionally Manned Fighting Vehicle (OMFV).
+In October 2018, the program was redesignated as the Optionally Manned Fighting Vehicle (OMFV).
 This program placed much of the cost burden of development on contractors, causing many competitors to drop out.
 In February 2020, the Army restarted the program, promising to take on more responsibility for funding.
+American Rheinmetall Vehicles and General Dynamics Land Systems were selected in June 2023 to move forward with the program, with a winner to be selected in 2027 and the XM30 Mechanized Infantry Combat Vehicle planned to be fielded by 2029.